GIScience/gis-training-resource-center/content/Module_3/en_module_3_public_health_ex_1.md

     ---
     :::
 11. A new layer called "Joined Layer" will appear in the layers panel.
 To the right of it, you will see a ![](/fig/qgis_3.40_temp_layer.png) symbol.
 This symbol indicates that the layer is a temporary scratch layer.
 This means it will be deleted once you close your QGIS project, even if you save the project. __We can save the scratch layer__ by <kbd>right-clicking</kbd> on it and selecting `Make permament...`.
-    - A new window will open with.
+    - A new window will open.
 Here we need to specify the file location and the layer name.
     - Leave the `Format` on "GeoPackage".
     - Click on the three dots ![](/fig/Three_points.png), navigate to the `data/interim/`-folder and enter a file name such as `tcd_adm2_vacc_coverage`.
 Click `Save`.
     - Enter the same name into `Layer name` field (This will be the name of the layer in the layers panel).